Welcome to Wiregrass Georgia Technical College!

 All disability documentation and information is confidential between the student and disability services staff but may be disclosed under need-to-know emergency circumstances.

 The primary form of service delivery will be the Individual Accommodation Plan, which will describe recommended academic adjustments.
 The student is responsible for requesting services each and every semester and providing an Accommodation Plan to each faculty member the student is taking a class with that semester.

 Instructors do not allow accommodations to a student who has not followed the procedures of self-identifying, providing appropriate documentation, and providing an Accommodation Plan from the Special Services Office each semester.

 Students with disabilities who wish to request accommodations must contact the Special Populations Coordinator and set an appointment to meet with a disability services staff member to begin the documentation approval and academic adjustment process.
 Services are available on all campuses and may be coordinated by the Special Populations Coordinator or her designee.

-The Special Populations Coordinator’s Office is located in Berrien Hall, Room 107, on the Valdosta campus; Charles Harris Learning Center, Room 632, on the Fitzgerald Campus; and Room 113 on the Coffee Campus.
+The Special Populations Coordinator’s Office is located in Berrien Hall, Room 107, on the Valdosta campus; Charles Harris Learning Center, Room 634, on the Fitzgerald Campus; and Room 113 on the Coffee Campus.
 Office hours are posted at each of these locations.
-Please make an appointment by calling or emailing the Special Populations Coordinator, Nicole West, at (229) 333-5368 or email@example.com in Sparks and Valdosta, or Cassandra Jordan at (229) 468.2242 or firstname.lastname@example.org in Ben Hill-Irwin or Coffee.
-If the Coordinator is not available, students may contact the Director of Retention or staff in the Student Success Center on any campus.
+Please make an appointment by calling or emailing the Special Populations Coordinator, Amanda Walker, at (229) 468-2242, or email@example.com.
+Or, Testing and Special Populations Coordinator, Katrina Royal, at (229) 333-2100 ext 1236 or firstname.lastname@example.org.
+If a Coordinator is not available, students may contact the Dean of Student Affairs.

-Please refer to the Student Catalog, Student Grievance Procedures, for information concerning complaint resolution.
+Please refer to the Student Catalog, or Student Grievance Procedures, for information concerning complaint resolution.

 Ben Hill-Irwin Campus